AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/locate-and-wait-elements.md

 Configuration
 -------------
-The default timeouts that Bellatrix use are placed inside the **testFrameworkSettings.json** file, mentioned in 'Folder and File Structure'.
+The default timeouts that BELLATRIX use are placed inside the **testFrameworkSettings.json** file, mentioned in 'Folder and File Structure'.
 Inside it, is the **timeoutSettings** section.
 All values are in seconds.
 ```json
 "timeoutSettings": {
     "waitForAjaxTimeout": "30",